SamrPaul/Sales-Insight-DashBoard/README.md

 ## Sales insights project Powerbi Dashboard

-## Problem statement
+## Problem statement: Developing a Sales Insight Dashboard for easy retrieval of data.

-AtliQ hardware is a company which delivers computer hardware & peripheral Manufacturers to his clients, which has several branches throughout India.
-The sales director of the company is facing a lot of issues in terms of understanding how the business is performing and what are all the problem company is facing currently as the sales are not as expected and declining gradually.
-And whenever he calls the regional managers to get the current status of the sales and market, as a human behaviour, these people Humans are not comfortable in consuming numbers from excel files, which is obvious reason for the frustration.
+Hypothetical company: AtliQ hardware is a company which delivers computer hardware & peripheral Manufacturers to his clients, which has several branches throughout India.

-## Solution

-Sales director of the AltiQ hardware, decided to build a PowerBI Dashboard for converting the data into visual representation to make data driven decisions.
-So, he hired a team of data people to complete this task.

 ### AIMS Grid